samerfarida/secure-bash-macos-ebook/README.md

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**Master Bash scripting on macOS—from fundamentals to enterprise automation.**
+**Master Bash scripting on macOS, from fundamentals to enterprise automation.**

 This comprehensive ebook teaches you how to write secure, efficient Bash scripts specifically tailored for macOS.
 Whether you're an IT administrator managing thousands of devices, a security engineer hardening endpoints, or a power user automating your workflow, this book provides practical, real-world examples you can use immediately.